10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.2.
 Data preprocessing

-• Click the Clean Road network menu item and choose the layer of roads (Figure 2).
-This layer can be chosen directly, but we recommend opening it in the current QGIS project before working with the Accessibility Calculator, to confirm that this is the layer you need.
+Click the Clean Road network menu item and choose the layer of roads (Figure 2).
+This layer must be a part of the current QGIS project.
+Before activating the Accessibility Calculator, confirm that this is the layer you need.

-• Road layer cleaning takes time, and for TAMA road layer with its ~300K links it took about 20 minutes.
+Road layer cleaning takes time, and for the TAMA road layer with its ~300K links it takes about 20 minutes.

 Figure 2.
 Clean road network dialog

-• Click the Clean layer of buildings menu item and choose the layer of buildings (Figure 3).
-This layer can be chosen directly, but we recommend opening it in the current QGIS project before starting the work with the Accessibility Calculator, to confirm that this is the layer you need.
+Click the Clean layer of buildings menu item and choose the layer of buildings (Figure 3).
+This layer also must be a part of the current QGIS project.
+Before activating the Accessibility Calculator, confirm that this is the layer you need.

-• Define the folder for the clean layer of buildings, which can be the same as the folder for the clean layer of roads, while we suggest using a special folder for each of the datasets you use in your study.
+Set the folder for the clean layer of buildings, which can be the same as the folder for the clean layer of roads.

-• Cleaning building layer cleaning is much faster than cleaning roads and cleaning ~250K TAMA buildings took about 5 minutes.
+Cleaning the building layer is much faster than cleaning roads and ~250K TAMA buildings took about 5 minutes.

 Figure 3.
 Clean layer of buildings dialog